 D Is for Deacon

-In a new book for children, Elizabeth Ficocelli seeks to educate and foster future vocations to the diaconate — to at least plant the seed.
-She talked recently about the book, Where Do Deacons Come From?
+Who are these men, and where do they come from?
+In a new book for children, Elizabeth Ficocelli answers these questions, in seeking to educate and foster future vocations to the diaconate — to at least plant the seed.
+She talked with me about the book, Where Do Deacons Come From?

 Do kids really want or need to know about deacons?
+Could it just confuse them?
+Could deacons seem like “play priests”?
 I’ve not known a boy who announces he wants to be a deacon when he grows up.

 Deacon Greg Kandra recently blogged that his friend, Deacon William Ditewig, had made the following statement: “The diaconate will only become fully accepted as a vocation when young people say, ‘When I grow up, I want to be a deacon.’”

 Well, Deacon Ditewig, I hope my book Where Do Deacons Come From? will help make that a reality.

 For many kids today, the vocation of deacon is being brought home — literally — as fathers, grandfathers, uncles and other adult males they know are answering the call for this special role of service in the Church.
 This book sets out to clarify what a deacon is — and isn’t — through kid-friendly text and charming illustrations.

 Can adults learn as much as children from this book?